 Using Gamma Knife Radiosurgery, an increasing number of conditions—including those that were once considered inoperable and those for which other therapies are ineffective—are often successfully treated without incisions and with little or no pain and very short recovery times.

 The Gamma Knife Radiosurgery Procedure

-The procedure for Gamma Knife Radiosurgery is comprised of a well-defined set of steps.
+The Gamma Knife procedure is made up of a well-defined set of steps.
 Unlike traditional surgery, there is not a tremendous amount of preparation time required.
 You are awake for the entire procedure and are kept abreast of everything that is happening from start to finish.

 - The doctors will place a device known as a head frame on your head.
 This frame positions and immobilizes your head for the procedure.
 Four small pins are used to hold it securely in place but do not enter the skull.
 A local anesthetic will be administered at each pin location to increase your comfort level.